Angara (rocket family): URM-2: second stage

 The second stage of the Angara, designated URM-2, uses one KBKhA RD-0124A engine also burning liquid oxygen and kerosene.
 The RD-0124A is nearly identical to the RD-0124 currently powering the second stage of Soyuz-2, designated Block I. The URM-2 has a diameter of 3.6 m for the Angara A5 and other proposed variants.
-The Angara 1.2 will fly a smaller RD-0124A-powered second stage, which may be 2.66 m to maintain commonality with Block I or stretched to 2.9 m to maintain a consistent diameter with URM-1.
+The Angara 1.2 will fly a smaller RD-0124A-powered second stage, which may be 2.66 m to maintain commonality with Block I or widened to 2.9 m to maintain a consistent diameter with URM-1.

-Upper stages
+Upper stages (after 2nd)

 Angara 1.2 will not use an upper stage, nor will Angara A5 when delivering payloads to low orbits.
 For higher energy orbits such as GTO, Angara A5 will use the Briz-M upper stage (currently used for the Proton-M rocket), powered by one S5.98M burning N2O4 and UDMH, or eventually a new cryogenic upper stage, the KVTK.
 This stage will use the LH2/LOX powered RD-0146D and allow Angara A5 to bring up to two tonnes more mass to GTO.
 The Blok D is being considered as an upper stage when launched from Vostochny since it will avoid the toxic propellant of the Briz-M.